Located in the city center of Pest, the Great Synagogue of Budapest is a must visit when in the Hungarian capital.

 Rules for visiting the Budapest Synagogue:

 Women should have their shoulders covered and for men, a kippa, or cap, is distributed at the entrance.
 Taking pictures and filming are allowed.

-Tip: avoid the long queues to visit the synagogue of Budapest (see below).
-Guided visits are recommended.
-Your tour can be in English language.
-Small groups are formed throughout the day:
+Tip: avoid the long queues to visit the synagogue of Budapest with skip-the-line tickets (see below).
+Guided visits included!

-Address: Dohány utca 2, VIIth district, Pest – map –
+Address: The Great Synagogue, Dohány utca 2, VIIth district, Pest – map –

 - From the beginning of March to the 25th of April from 10h to 18h from Monday to Thursday and from 10h to 15h30 on Fridays.